Windhorse Honors a Courageous Woman

 WWII HER-Os

-tales of Nurses who saved Spirits as much as bodies.
+and many tales of Nurses who saved Spirits as much as bodies.

 This story talks about the Women who stayed at home and